countable-web/ops-manual/operations/PROJECT_MANAGEMENT.rst

 A diagram shows how cards can move from conception to completion `here <https://drive.google.com/open?id=1VrniT1lRqVu9sJr0ZMK1aQLnFwEuFIQD>`__.
-As the diagram illustrates, each column corresponds to a specific within the adapted `SCRUM <SCRUM.rst>`__ framework.
+As the diagram illustrates, each column corresponds to a specific within the adapted `SCRUM <SCRUM>`__ framework.

 Progress Awareness
 ------------------